audrey617/My-Notes/ML/CS7641 Mid-term review.md

 </p>

 ### 4. ID3 (Top down, greedy appraoch, returns optimal decision tree, prefer shorter tree than long tree)
+The leaves contrains a mixture of T and F are impure.
+The leaves only contain T or F are pure.
+To select node, compare options, we prefer the option provides more pure leaves.
+To quantify the impurity of leaves, we use Gini impurity (G= ∑ p(i)∗(1−p(i))), entropy or Information gain <br/>
 Best selection is based on **largest Information gain or smallest entropy**<br />
 IG = H(S) - H(S|A).
 H(S|A) is uncertainty(entropy) after splitting set S  on attribute A.<br />
 https://en.wikipedia.org/wiki/ID3_algorithm  & StatQuest